Find a Presentation

 Presentation Type: Poster Presentation

-About the Presenter(s): Dr Yanping Wang is a Lecturer at the School of Nursing and Health Sciences of the Hong Kong Metropolitan University.
+About the Presenter(s): Dr. Patrick KOR is an Associate Professor in the School of Nursing at the Hong Kong Polytechnic University.